gnumix/SmyteFraudDetection/README.md

 ### <a name='models'></a> Models

-These are the models I tried:
+These are the models I tested:
 - Logistic Regression
 - Random Forest
 - K Nearest Neighbors